Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Supervised_learning.md

 ### Properties of kernel function
 Kernel function quantifies the similarity or dissimilarity between pairs of data points in high dimensional space which allows to capture complex underlying patterns within the data without explicitly calculating a high dimensional feature vector (i.e., transforming inputs into higher dimension).

 So effectively the feature mapping is required to transform the data to higher dimensions when underlying structure of data could not directly be captured in the original feature space.
 If this is the case, kernel function could be used to do the same without needing this transformation.
+Therefore, for each iteration in the gradient descent, the θ value could be computed using kernel function instead of directly computing θ^Tφ(x) which is also called kernel trick..

 One important step when using kernel function is to find out if there is a mapping function φ such that the kernel function is equal to φ(x)Tφ(z).
 If this is the case then we can directly work with the kernel function K(x, z) instead of computing high feature vectors.
 Therefore, the typical approach would be to first choose a kernel function and then determine a feature mapping that corresponds to that.

+---
+## Chapter 6: Support vector machines (SVM)
+SVM is one of the best discriminative learning algorithm which focuses on the confidence of prediction based on the distance between a given data point against the decision boundary obtained using training data.
+The larger the margin between the boundary and data point the higher confidence in prediction.
+Hence, the goal in SVM algorithm is to determine the decision boundary which can maximize the margin, resulting in better separation and classification of data points.

+`Note` that while in SVM the focus is to maximize the margin between decision boundary and data points other classification algorithm such as logistic regression the same goal is presumed indirectly by maximizing the log likelihood function and hence maximizing the probability of the observed data.

+`Note` that in SVM the linear classifier is parametrized by b and w with the hypothesis function being g(w^T x + b), where g outputs 1 if the argument is greater or equal to 0 and -1 otherwise.
+Also, the confidence in prediction could be represented by  the marginal function as y(w^T x + b) where x and y are training input data and associated labels, respectively.
+Besides, the measure of confidence could be more meaningfully captured using geometric margin which is the distance between the data point closest to the decision boundary and the boundary itself.
+The marginal function is then used to formulate the optimization framework to maximize the margin and also correctly classify training data into different classes.

+In order to recap, the goal in SVM is to find a decision boundary (hyperplane) that can accurately separate the different classes in the training data.
+This decision boundary should not only classify the training data correctly but also maximize the margin between the decision boundary and the closest training points from each class.